About the PFI update

 The update is taking place with the active participation of emerging and developing countries through an inclusive process led by an international task force co-chaired by an OECD and non-OECD country:

-More information is available in the PFI update concept note.
+Find out more about the update process in the PFI update concept note.

 THE PFI IN ACTION